betnero/passadena/README.md

 The user takes full responsibility of any direct or indirect damage inflicted by proper or inproper use of the software or its parts.

 # Installation
-   To use the software eneter the following commands into the temrinal
+   To use the software enter the following commands into the temrinal
    - git clone https://github.com/betnero/passadena.git
    - cd ./passadena/
    - chmod +x passadena.py